Choosing the best woodwind instrument is a really tough job, as there are numerous options in the market.

 For every brass and wind instrumentalist, it’s not at all possible to play with braces or other orthodontic appliances.
 At any stage, no person with the braces will be able to play the woodwind instrument.

 Even the player may feel discomfort and pain in the mouth.
-It is advised to take proper guidance from the teacher or use protective measures or orthodontic wax to minimize the same.
+It is advised to take proper guidance from the teacher or use protective measures or orthodontic wax to minimise the same.

 Mostly, people first learn the piano and violin and then later they move on to woodwind instruments.
 To start with these instruments, it’s advisable that the student be able to read before teaching music.